dbohdan/s2png/README.md

 ### *nix

 1\.
-Install the dependencies.
-On Debian, Ubuntu and Linux Mint you can do so with `sudo apt-get install libgd2-noxpm libgd2-noxpm-dev`.
-On FreeBSD install `graphics/gd`.
+Install the build dependencies.
+On Debian and Ubuntu run `sudo apt install build-essential git libgd2-noxpm-dev pkg-config`.
+On FreeBSD run `sudo pkg install git gmake libgd pkgconf`.

 2\.
 Clone the repository and `cd` into it.